GoAdminGroup/docs/en/admin/rbac.md

 > rule url: /info/users/edit?id=3632
 > test result: pass

-**Note: set up the authority does not mean the left side menu can be seen**
+**Note 2: set up the authority does not mean the left side menu can be seen**

 Set the permissions, if need to display on the left side of the menu, you also need to in the menu editor page set up corresponding role.

-**Note: the role of permissions is higher than in the menu configuration**
+**Note 3: the role of permissions is higher than in the menu configuration**

 That is to say, assuming the menu 1, corresponding operator is the role of, and have all permissions users can still access the menu 1.

+**Note 4: permissions will have affect in the display of the UI component**

+Which means, if you don`t have the permission of edit, you will not see the edit button.